Quickstart — TestNG

 plugins {

-kotlin("jvm") version "2.3.21" // Kotlin tests only — minimum enforced by the plugin
+kotlin("jvm") version "2.4.0" // Kotlin tests only — the plugin enforces a minimum, see the compatibility matrix

 id("dev.kensa.gradle-plugin") version "<plugin-version>"